pokiuwu/AuthHook-v176-StringPool/README.md

 Enhanced AuthHook for v176 that includes StringPool

+I thought it would be cool to add this feature to v176 since nobody else did, can be used to do some cool stuff

 #Usage of StringPool
 You'll need an unpacked dump of v176 MapleStory.exe which can be found here: